Claw Boys Claw

-Claw Boys Claw are a Dutch band, formed in Amsterdam.
+Claw Boys Claw are a Dutch band formed in Amsterdam.
 The core members of the band are Peter te Bos (vocals) and John Cameron (guitar).
 After some years of inactivity, the band started playing live again in 2007.

 Claw Boys Claw never attained much commercial success, and a venture into the American market was unsuccessful.

+History

 Beginnings

 Claw Boys Claw was founded in 1983 by guitarist Allard Jolles, at the time guitarist and singer of L'Attentat, though he played drums in his newly founded band.
 The original four members were Jolles, Peter Te Bos, John Cameron, and bassist Bobbie Rossini.
 Their "garage rock," as the Dutch termed it (a lo-fi mixture of rock and roll and punk), quickly gained popularity, and in 1984 the band releases their first album, Shocking Shades Of Claw Boys Claw, containing among others a cover of the song "Venus" by Shocking Blue.
 The album was recorded in three hours and cost 500 guilders (some $250 at the time), money the band had won in a talent show.
 While not a commercial success at the time, the album (which was reissued in 2008) was later called one of the best records in the history of Dutch pop music by Trouw.
 Jolles leaves the band in May 1985 to focus on L'Attentat, and is replaced by Marius Schrader.